AbhishekAI2025/project-tsp-ga/ReadMe.txt

 Every 50 generations each rank broadcasts its top 5% tours; rank 0 selects the global elite set and redistributes them.
 After the migration phase, wall-clock times from the last interval are collected to rebalance subpopulation sizes.
+Tune `--sync-interval` to control how frequently ranks exchange the global best tour outside of the migration cycles—larger values reduce MPI chatter at the cost of slightly slower elite propagation.

 Demo Quickstart
 ---------------